cryanez/chilegenomico2/GTSEQ_Ancestry_Estimate/README.txt

 │   └── REF224_popinfo.csv
 └── README.txt

-In the CLG2/input folder, currently the set used as reference set (REF224_SORT in plink format) for the estimation of ancestry in windows in samples genotyped by GT-SEQ is missing.
-If you want to use the script with the samples references used in the chilegenomco2 project, contact Cristian Yáñez, email: cristianyanez@med.uchile.cl

 Los datos de entrada para la estimación de ancestrías por ventanas de la carpeta "input" se deben solicitar a Cristian Yáñez, email: cristianyanez@med.uchile.cl.
 La carpeta input contiene los siguientes archivos: